Modular Action Concept Grounding in Semantic Video Prediction: Approach

-\textbf{Action capsule module}: The action capsule module $\mathcal{C}$ is the core module of ACGN.
-The function of this module is to decompose each action label $a_t$ into words, to learn representations for each word from extracted feature maps, and to reorganize word capsules to represent semantic actions.
-There are two layers present: the word capsule layer and action capsule layer.
-After the feature maps are obtained from the image, they are fed into $\mathcal{K}\times\mathcal{N}$ convolutional filters, i.e. the word capsule layer, to create $\mathcal{N}$ word capsule vectors of dimension $\mathcal{K}$.
-Here, $\mathcal{N}$ is the total number of words we pre-defined in the vocabulary or dictionary of action labels.
-Since verbs can be interpreted as spatiotemporal changes of relationships between objects, not only capsules for nouns but also capsules for verbs, like '\textit{take}' or '\textit{put}', are computed from the extracted feature maps.
+where \textbf{w} and $\textbf{c}$ are concept and constituent representations and $\delta^j$ is the indicator function for gating function of $j_{\text{th}}$ constituent.
+More specifically, after the feature maps \textbf{f} are extracted from the input image, they are fed into $\mathcal{K}$ convolutional units $\Psi^i$, i.e. the concept slot layer, to create $\mathcal{K}$ concept slot tensors of dimension $N_d$.
+Here, $\mathcal{K}$ is the total number of possible concepts we pre-defined in the dictionary of action labels.
+Since verbs can be interpreted as spatiotemporal changes of relationships between objects, not only slots for objects but also slots for verbs, like '\textit{take}' or '\textit{put on}', are computed from the extracted feature maps.

-The next layer in action capsule module is action capsule layer.
-Unlike the original CapsNet (\cite{sabour2017dynamic}) which uses dynamic routing to determine the connections between two consecutive layers, connections between word and action capsule layer are directly controlled by action labels.
-We don't need to apply any routing-by-agreement algorithms as we already know the part-whole relationships in the case of words and actions.
-If we consider the following iterative procedure of dynamic routing between capsules $i$ and capsules $j$ of the next layer.

-where $\mathbf{c}_j, {c}_{ij}$ are coupling coefficients, $\mathbf{v}_j$ is vector output of capsule $j$, $\hat{\mathbf{u}}_{j|i}$ is $j_{\text{th}}$ predictor vector computed linearly from capsule $i$ and $\sigma$ is the activation function.
-Our implementation is equivalent to set $\mathbf{c}_j$ as one-hot encoding vector determined by action labels and thus we no longer need to update $\mathbf{b}_j$ and $\mathbf{c}_j$ iteratively.
-More specifically, we decompose each action label into several meaningful clauses, represent each clause as one-hot encoding and establish connections through capsule-wise multiplication for each clause.
-Each clause will have its own dictionary recording all predefined words or concepts and one-hot encoding vectors are produced based on these dictionaries.
-Therefore, each action capsule outputs instantiation parameters of some clause in one of ongoing actions.
-It is worth noticing that ACGN is allowed to have multiple concurrent actions in a scene.
-In this case, we build additional groups of action capsules to represent other actions.
+Next, a gating function will collect all involved concept slot tensors and create an ensemble as input for each constituent.
+This assembly process simulates the formation of simplified constituency parse trees.
+Constituent slot layer $\Phi^j$ can either be resolution-preserving or upsampling operators as spatial information is important for our new task.
+Finally, outputs of all constituent slots are concatenated pixel-wisely to obtain the representation of actions before sending them to predictor.
+It is worth noticing that MAC is allowed to have multiple concurrent actions in a scene at inference time.
+In this case, we copy additional groups of trained constituent slots to represent other actions.